AdobeDocs/experience-platform.en/help/xdm/tutorials/create-schema-ui.md

 ## Create and name a schema {#create}

 To begin composing a schema, select **[!UICONTROL Create Schema]** in the top-right corner of the **[!UICONTROL Schemas]** workspace.
-A dropdown menu appears, giving you the option to choose between the core classes [!UICONTROL XDM Individual Profile] and [!UICONTROL XDM ExperienceEvent], or to browse other available classes.
+A dropdown menu appears, giving you the option to choose between the core classes [!UICONTROL XDM Individual Profile] and [!UICONTROL XDM ExperienceEvent].
+If these classes do not suit your purposes, you can also select **[!UICONTROL Browse]** to choose from other available classes or [create a new class](#create-new-class).

 For the purposes of this tutorial, select **[!UICONTROL XDM Individual Profile]**.

 ![](../images/tutorials/create-schema/create_schema_button.png)

 The [!DNL Schema Editor] appears.
 This is the canvas upon which you will compose your schema.
-When you arrive at the editor, an untitled schema is automatically created in the **[!UICONTROL Structure]** section of the canvas, along with the standard fields included in all schemas based on the [!UICONTROL XDM Individual Profile] class.
-The assigned class for the schema is listed under **[!UICONTROL Class]** in **[!UICONTROL Composition]** section.
+Since you chose a standard XDM class to base the schema on, an untitled schema is automatically created in the **[!UICONTROL Structure]** section of the canvas when you arrive in the editor, along with the standard fields included in all schemas based on that class.
+The assigned class for the schema is also listed under **[!UICONTROL Class]** in **[!UICONTROL Composition]** section.

 ![](../images/tutorials/create-schema/schema_editor.png)